K-C-Martin/forking-workflow-exercise-recorded/cauliflower_tacos.md

 - Caramelized red onions
 - Guacamole
 - Yogurt
-- Tortilla of choice, warmed in a dry pan
+- Tortilla of choice, warmed in a dry pan (note1)

+note1: choose traditional corn tortillas for a gluten-free option